Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Here are some 2013 statistics about melanoma from the American Cancer Society (ACS):
+Here are some statistics about melanoma and skin cancer:

 Rates of melanoma have been increasing for at least 30 years.

 Before age 50, melanoma is more common in women than in men.
 But for men over the age 50, the risk is higher.

 Melanoma accounts for about 1% of all skin cancers, but it causes most skin cancer deaths.
 About 9,320 people will die from melanoma this year.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |